-Israel; The Lord our God is one Lord: And thou shalt love the Lord thy God with all thy heart, and
+Israel; The Lord our God is one Lord: And thou shalt love the Lord thy God with all thy heart, and with all thy mind

 God is and with all thy soul, and with all thy mind, and with all thy strength: this is the first commandment.
 And the second is like, namely this, Thou shalt love thy neighbor as thyself."-Mark 12:29-31.